delta-io/delta/PROTOCOL.md

 Field Name | Data Type | Description
 -|-|-
-domain | String | Identifier for this domain (system- or user-provided) configuration | Map[String, String] | A map containing configuration for the metadata domain removed | Boolean | When `true`, the action serves as a tombstone to logically delete a metadata domain.
+domain | String | Identifier for this domain (system- or user-provided) configuration | String | String containing configuration for the metadata domain removed | Boolean | When `true`, the action serves as a tombstone to logically delete a metadata domain.
 Writers should preserve an accurate pre-image of the configuration.

 Enablement: